Empower AgriWomen

 With this four-year project, Swisscontact strengthens the Ukrainian agricultural sector by supporting predominantly women in small-scale farming, as their social and economic role has grown due to the involvement of many men in the conflict.

-The project empowers women and other disadvantaged groups, such as internally displaced persons, by helping them organize into agricultural cooperatives, gain access to essential resources such as training and production materials, establish business relationships with larger processing companies, and secure financial support to expand their businesses.
+The project empowers women and other disadvantaged groups, such as internally displaced persons, by helping them organize into interest groups, gain access to essential resources such as training and production materials, establish business relationships with larger processing companies, and secure financial support to expand their businesses.

 The goal is to enable these agricultural entrepreneurs to build sustainable and successful businesses in the long term.
 The project also integrates environmental sustainability criteria to address climate change challenges.